scrabbletank/farhome-rules/rulesdoc.md

 - **Ingredients:** 1 Gracebloom, 2 Silverleaf
 - **Roll:** 2 Bad dice, 1 Terrible die

-For the next hour you add an enhanced die to all saving throws.
+For the next hour you add an enhanced die to all attribute saves.

 ___
   ##### Potion of Greater Vitality